Vectorial probability loophole in Bell test: Application of the theory of Vectorial probability to Bell test

-All forms of Bell's inequality presented above were derived starting from the same assumption of locality, from which physicists typically point out violation of Bell's theorem as nonlocality to explain why the experimental data do not match these inequalities \cite{salart2008,Giustina2013,Brunner2014,Giustina2015,Shalm2015,Hensen2015,bigbell2018}.
+All the above forms of Bell's inequality were derived starting from the same assumption of locality, from which physicists typically point out violation of Bell's theorem as nonlocality to explain why the experimental data do not match these inequalities \cite{salart2008,Giustina2013,Brunner2014,Giustina2015,Shalm2015,Hensen2015,bigbell2018}.
 In separated two-body systems, the experimental results of Bell violation were believed to rule out any local explanation of quantum-mechanical correlations, and most scientists were forced to admit either superluminal influences or extended physical entities that do not possess well-defined local properties \cite{Svetlichny1987}.
-However, we will present below a local model where Bell violation appears as a demonstration of the otherwise hidden geometry of vectorial probabilities that govern the stochastic particle detection events of four-dimensional probability.
+Surely, the validity of claiming a nonlocal structure of quantum mechanics excludes all possibilities of explaining the results of the Bell test by a local theory.
+However, in the following, we show that Bell violation can be well described by the local theory developed based on the concept of vectorial probability and, therefore, a loophole of a new type exists in the Bell test.